SAP-samples/fiori-elements-v4-rap-learning-journey/Fiori Elements App Based on an V4 RAP Service/unit7ConfiguringTables/lesson1AddingAndEditingTableColumnsOfTheListReportTable/exercise1EditTableColumnsOfTheListReport.md

 ### Exercise: Edit Table Columns of the List Report

-##### After completing the exercise, the `annotation.xml` file in the `travels > webapp > annotations > annotation.xml` directory should look like the one below:
+##### After completing the exercise, the `annotation.xml` file in the `travels > webapp > annotations` folder should look like the one below:

-##### In this exercise, the UI.LineItem records are added or changed.
-The 'Overallstatus' column is placed before the 'BookingFee' column.
-The description column is added in the second position.
+##### In this exercise, the `UI.LineItem` records are added or changed.

-In this exercise, the UI.LineItem records are added or changed.
 The 'Overallstatus' column is placed before the 'BookingFee' column.
 The description column is added in the second position.

 <details>
     <summary>Solution:</summary>